WildSiphon/Mustachizer/README.md

 $ pip install -r requirements/dev.txt
 ```

-Then install in your git folder `pre-commit`:
+Then install `pre-commit` in your git folder:
 ```
 $ pre-commit install
 ```